nkabbara/nkabbara.github.io/books/how-to-read-a-book.md

 * He may call your attention to the word by explicitly discussing its various senses and indicating the way he is going to use it here and there.
 Or he may emphasize the word by defining the thing that the word is used to name.
 * Stage I could help here: If you know what kind of book it is, what it is about as a whole, and what its major parts are, you are greatly aided in separating the technical vocabulary from the ordinary words.
 The author’s title, chapter headings, and preface may be useful in this connection.

 Mark these words.
-Using oasis, highlight them.
+Using scribe, underline them.

 ##### Finding Keyword Terms